adriansimonn/markov-chain-simulator/README.md

-# Markov Chain Character Prediction Simulator
+## Markov Chain Character Prediction Simulator

 A simple script that demonstrates Markov chain probability modeling by predicting whether the next character in a text sequence will be a vowel or consonant based on the current character type.
+Not a serious project, but a basic introduction to markov chains.

 ## Mathematical Explanation